 Despite its advantages, wind energy presents a number of challenges, including its intermittent nature, social acceptability, the reinforcement of electricity grids, pressure on raw materials, cost reduction and risk minimization.

 Wind energy is intermittent: the blades only operate if the wind is neither too light nor too strong.
-If there is no wind, electricity has to be generated by power plants - hydroelectric, biomass, geothermal, gas, coal or nuclear.
+If there is no wind, electricity has to be generated by other sources of production, ideally renewable such as hydroelectric, biomass or geothermal power plants.

 More and more people are beginning to understand the importance of developing wind energy.
 Nevertheless, more research is required to better evaluate the impacts of wind turbines, particularly on fauna (birds, bats, etc.).
 In the offshore environment, conflicts of use with the fishing industry and leisure sailing/yachting sector must be evaluated for each new potential wind farm project.